 Especially during these trying times, if you believe you are the victim of domestic violence as defined above, it is important to know that steps can be taken to protect you.
 You are not without resources and our office is here to help.

-Contact our law office today at (949) 565-2793 to request a free initial consultation with one of our compassionate attorneys.
+Contact our law office today at (949) 565-2793 to request an initial consultation with one of our compassionate attorneys.
 We are conducting all new and existing consultations via phone, video or email due to COVID-19.